 Due to the pandemic, the whole world has to shift to the online mode of education and it is very difficult as well as important to choose the right educator, so the student can get a quality education at their home.
 Vedantu is considered as India's No. 1 online educator for the preparation of the NEET examination or the National Eligibility cum Entrance Test for undergraduate courses.

-1. What are the two primary modes of reproduction found in living organisms?
+1. What are the modes of reproduction in living organisms?

-7. What is the difference between internal and external fertilisation in animals?
+4. What is the difference between asexual and sexual reproduction?